 They are slightly bigger than regular shrimp and have a pink or red hue in their raw state compared to a gray hue for the regular version.

 Red shrimp also tend to have a sweeter taste and flavor.
-They are also larger (jumbo-sized) compared to their regular counterparts.
+They are also larger (jumbo-sized) compared to regular shrimp.

 Shrimp will defrost quickly if submerged in a bowl of ice water in the refrigerator or run under cold water for 5 minutes.